brisa-build/brisa/packages/docs/building-your-application/components-details/forms.md

 >
 > `self.attachInternals()` can be used without an `effect`, it is supported on SSR without any problem.

+Think when you are using `self.attachInternals()` you are extending a default Element Internals class.
+And therefore default values are set.
+For example if you try to use an input type="email" or required={true}, no actions will happen from the browser unless you define Validity.

+> [!NOTE]
+>
+> You are not limited by the default validities anymore.
+"May the Force be with you."

 #### Usage in a Form

 After attaching the Web Component to the form, the value of the dynamic field will be included when capturing `FormData` from the parent form.